On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Methods

 Here $\ltwocap$ is the direction of the orbital angular momentum of the BBH right after the second remnant formation, and $\Omega$ is the azimuthal angle that $\ltwocap$ makes with respect to the plane containing $\vec\abhfirst$ and $\vec\abh$, taken to be uniform over $[0,2\pi]$.
 See Appendix~\ref{angles} for a derivation of Eqn.~\ref{eq:tilts} and additional explanations.
 The Eqn.~\ref{eq:tilts} is based on three idealistic assumptions.
 First, the initial, ZAMS-ZAMS binary is always perfectly spin-orbit aligned.
 Second, the newborn BH's spin maintains the direction of the spin of its parent WR star - \ie, there is no spin-tossing during the BH formation (but see \citealt{Tauris_2022}; Sec.~\ref{toss}).
 Third, it is assumed that in tight WR-BH systems that lead to GR coalescence within Hubble time, the WR star's spin realigns with the WR-BH binary's orbital angular momentum via tidal interaction.
 In fact, we find that practically all WR-BH progenitors of GW mergers in our computed binary populations are symbiotic.
 We then evaluate the $\xeff$ of the mergers from Eqn.~\ref{eq:xeffdef}, mapping the first- and the second-born remnant's attributes to the primary and the secondary remnant (see Sec.~\ref{intro}).

 We evolve the binary populations for two distinct, main cases, with varied options for each case.
 In one case, we set $\qcrit=8.0$ to obtain GW mergers predominantly ($>90$\%) via SMT.
 For these runs, we select solely the SMT-driven BBH mergers in order to study a pure population of SMT-channel BBH mergers.
 In the other case, we adopt $\bse$'s default $\qcrit$ recipe to obtain predominantly ($>95$\%) CE-channel mergers.
 For the latter case, we select only the CE-driven BBH mergers.
-Hereafter, we shall refer to these cases as `SMT-only' and `CE-only', respectively.
-Also, to parallelize with several other studies, we disallow CE evolution for HG donors (see Sec.~\ref{qcr} and references therein), unless stated otherwise\footnote{The choice of disallowing CE for HG donors is often referred to as the `pessimistic' case \citep{Dominik_2012,Giacobbo_2018,Riley_2022}.}.
-Throughout this work, we restrict to the `$\bse$-defaults' by setting the CE efficiency parameter $\ace=1$ and choosing the option of angular momentum loss during a star-star mass transfer to be with respect to the donor ($\gamma=-1$; \citealt{Hurley_2002}); see Sec.~\ref{discuss} for a discussion.
-While these binary populations also yield NS-BH and NS-NS mergers, we restrict only to BBH mergers in this paper.
+For the sake of brevity, we shall, hereafter, refer to these cases simply as `SMT' and `CE', respectively.
+Also, to parallelise with several other studies, we disallow CE evolution for HG donors (see Sec.~\ref{qcr} and references therein), unless stated otherwise\footnote{The choice of disallowing CE for HG donors is often referred to as the `pessimistic' case \citep{Dominik_2012,Giacobbo_2018,Riley_2022}.}.
+Throughout this work, we restrict to the `$\bse$-defaults' by setting the CE efficiency parameter $\ace=1$ and choosing the option of angular momentum loss during a star-star mass transfer to be with respect to the donor \citep{Hurley_2002}; see Sec.~\ref{discuss} for a discussion.
+While these binary populations also yield NS-BH and binary neutron star (hereafter BNS) mergers, we restrict mainly to BBH mergers in this paper.